 MASKS FOR PATIENTS AND VISITORS: For the safety of all our patients, visitors, and staff, we ask everyone to please wear a mask continuously while in the facility.
-Patients should have a mask on when entering the building, and after screening questions and temperature check, a surgical mask will be provided.
+Patients and visitors should have a mask on when entering the building, and after screening questions and temperature check, a surgical mask will be provided.

 Thank you for your understanding and compliance with these precautions.

 We are closely monitoring the COVID -19 pandemic.
 Learn more.